HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/helm_dam_backup_restore.md

         kubectl scale statefulsets dx-deployment-persistence-node -d dxns --replicas=1
         ```

+        !!! note
-        **Note:** Verify that only 1 persistence pod remains in the deployment.
+            Verify that only 1 persistence pod remains in the deployment.

     3. Connect with the persistence pod \(read-write\).
 Open a shell in the running persistence pod: